PhD Network

 Jason received his PhD from Tufts University in Experimental Psychology.
 He then went on to work in industry for 15 years, working in companies that conducted innovative research through joint collaborations between industry and academia.
 With his background, Jason has an appreciation both for the experience of students going through a PhD program, and for companies looking to hire, manage, and train PhD-level employees.
 It is this perspective that Jason brings to this role as he looks to nurture and expand partnerships between Northeastern and our partners.

-Graduate deans and senior administrators provide leadership within and across the colleges.
+Graduate deans responsible for PhD education within and across the colleges.

 Amal Ahmed